MgAl2O4/FFTriadBuddy/README.md

 ## Translation

-Currently localization is set up to match 6 languagues of game client.
-While game data is handled by datamining process, tool's UI need your help.
+Localization of game data (cards, npcs, rules, tournaments, etc) is created from client datamining and is more or less automatic.
+Tool's UI is now separate from it, but relies on people to contribute translations.

 You can help with translation here: https://crowdin.com/project/fftriadbuddy